 *NEW* Holland & Knight Summary of Directive for Reopening (Updated 7/14/20)

 Holland & Knight Summary of Directive for Stay at Home

 Closure/Re-Openings – All nonessential businesses were closed, except certain maintenance operations and work from home.
-Reopening order allows reopening with specific guidelines for each type of business.
+Reopening orders allows reopening in phases with specific guidelines for each type of business.

-Shelter in Place – Stay at home, with exceptions for essential activities.
-Now limited to 65+ and vulnerable.
+Shelter in Place – Stay at home order was in place with exceptions for essential activities.
+Now limited to advisory for 65+ and vulnerable.

-Essential Business/Life-Sustaining Business Definitions and Guidance – The Directive includes definitions of essential activities, permitted governmental and other functions, and minimum basic operations.
-The Directive recognizes and incorporates CISA guidance.
+Essential Business/Life-Sustaining Business Definitions and Guidance – The definitions of essential activities recognizes and incorporates CISA guidance.

-State Website Link – Governor's Coronavirus Task Force
+State Website Link – Governor's Coronavirus Task Force; Montana Joint Information Center

 Holland & Knight Contacts for Montana Orders – Trish Rich and Betsy Perdue

 *NEW* Holland & Knight Summary of Directed Health and Back to Business Measures (Updated 7/21/20)